Freddsle/BI_2021_Python/python_homework/iter_practice/README.md

     Example for class in `if __name__ == '__main__` block.
 Print 20 rows with changed sequneces from fasta file.

+3. Generetor `iter_append`

+A generator that "adds" an item element to the "end" of an iterable.\
+    Args:\
+        iterable: something iterable.\
+        item: object to add at the end of iterable.\
+    Yields:\
+        from iterable.\
+        item.

 # Install and run with pip
 ## Installation